 - She reminds me of my various appointments so I don't miss them.

 Most of us looking for our missing half expect wedded bliss once we find [or are certain we've found] it.
 The bottom line is that marriage can't be dismissed by a simply penned '… and they lived happily ever after.'
-The best kinds of marriage are mostly about being able and willing to appreciate the other which means that you must be willing to try loving and accepting yourself unconditionally first.
+The best kinds of spouses are those who can appreciate the other.
+Really seeing someone means that you must be willing to love and accept who you are unconditionally first.
+No one claims that attaining such lofty heights is easy.
+But Rome wasn't built in a day.
+In the same vein, good marriages still take time and work, even after we've reached the point where we genuinely think we're awesome and that our spouses are G-d's gift to the world.
+Marriages, life, raising one's children is a constantly evolving process.
+Once we reach one goal, we can immediately set another.